BillSousa/bill_sousa_resume/README.md

 ## Summary
 - **FORMER CHEMICAL / MFG ENGINEER NOW DATA ANALYST / PYTHON DEVELOPER**
 - Data analyst, Python developer, and open-source maintainer with expertise in building scalable, interoperable data analytics tools.
-- Creator of pybear, a data analytics library built on scikit-learn conventions, optimized for real-world robustness.
+- Creator of [pybear](https://pypi.org/project/pybear/), a Python data analytics library built on scikit-learn conventions, optimized for real-world data.
 - Demonstrated end-to-end proficiency in Python development, documentation, testing, packaging, and CI/CD.
 - Proficient in data querying, analysis, and presentation with Python, SQL, Excel / VBA, and Tableau.
 - Chemical Engineer / MBA with 15+ years’ progressive experience in lean manufacturing, 10+ years in roles supporting the manufacture of electrical connectors for consumer electronics.